-We offer an extensive range of extra-curricular activities through lunchtime and afterschool clubs, as well as representative teams.
-Throughout Key Stage 3 and 4 your child will have a chance to represent the school in football, rugby, netball, handball, badminton, basketball, tchoukball, dodgeball, athletics (indoor and outdoor), trampolining, cricket, ultimate frisbee and rounders.
+We offer an extensive range of extra-curricular activities through lunchtime and after-school clubs, as well as representative teams.
+Throughout Key Stage 3 and 4 your child will have a chance to represent the school in football, rugby, netball, handball, badminton, basketball, dodgeball, athletics (indoor and outdoor), trampolining, cricket, ultimate frisbee, cross country and rounders.

 We are keen to offer students the opportunity to be a part of educational visits and residential trips.
-Students are currently given the opportunity at Key Stage 4 to experience performance testing through links with a local university.
-There is a Key Stage 3 netball residential to Kingswood and Key Stage 4 football and netball tour to Spain.
+There is a Key Stage 3 residential to Kingswood and Key Stage 4 football and netball tour to Spain.
+Alongside these we endeavour to offer trips to watch Wimbledon, International Football and Soccer Aid.

-We have also created strong links with the SSCO and are able to give students the chance to experience alternative sports such as parkour, skateboarding and scooters during their normal lesson times.
+We have also created strong links with the SSCO and are able to give students the chance to experience alternative sports such as boccia, orienteering, curling and archery.
 Through this partnership we have developed a strong group of sports leaders who assist with the running of events and festivals for both Key Stage 2 and Key Stage 3.